apache/jena-site/source/documentation/query/architecture.md

     -   Reference engine - direct implementation of the algebra
     -   Quad engine - direct implementation of the algebra except
     -   The main engine
-    -   SDB, a SPARQL database for large-sale persistent data (external system)
+    -   TDB, a SPARQL database for large-sale persistent data

 -   Result set handling for the SPARQL XML results format, the [JSON](http://json.org) and text versions.